myFavShrimp/lnkr/README.md

 To symlink your files and directories using lnkr, follow these steps:

-1. Open your terminal and navigate to the lnkr project directory.
+1. Open your terminal and navigate to the directory containing your `lnkr.yaml`.

 2. Run the following command: